 Compressed natural gas — CNG

-CNG is realized through the CNG filling stations, where it is dried, compressed in a compressor and supplied to the vehicle tank at a pressure of 200 atmospheres.
+CNG is supplied through the CNG filling stations, where it is dried, compressed in a compressor and supplied to the vehicle tank at a pressure of 200 atmospheres.
 The key consumers of CNG are public, light cargo, passenger vehicles and utility vehicles.

 Liquefied natural gas — LNG